Holistic Medicine for Animals

 N.B.: When a case is referred to us, it is much more helpful to receive the entire medical history, rather than selected detail from it.
 The holistic methodology and treatment are more effective, when based on the full medical history.

-The Alternative Veterinary Medicine Centre (AVMC) offers Holistic Veterinary Medicine for horses, ponies, dogs, cats and other species.
+The Alternative Vet (AVMC) offers Holistic Veterinary Medicine for horses, ponies, dogs, cats and other species.

 Main Treatments offered (see Therapies):